 Most businesses do not want to lose customers or aggravate them just because they have failed to make payments this time.
 They may give more business in future after their situation improves.
 They can potentially spread a negative word about your business in the community or online.

 Instruct your staff to deal with debtors diplomatically and with respect.
 Even if they feel frustrated at times, it is better to end the call that very moment on some pretext, rather than continue to talk and yell at each other.
 Calling up at a different time could very well be fruitful as your debtor’s mood may be more cheerful.

 The staff of Debt Collection Agencies is well trained to deal with debtors diplomatically.
 Try sending Collection Letters first, as they are the best way to maintain better relations with your customers.

 10. Pause Collection Activity when the Government notifies

 During the coronavirus pandemic, several states prohibited debt collection activity in their states.
 Similarly, when hurricanes, wildfires, earthquakes, floods or tornados arrive in a region, collection activity needs to be paused.
 To keep track of all such events, a collection agency must be on the lookout for these notifications.

 Hiring a collection agency

 Collection Agencies have been around for decades and recover billions of dollars every year for their clients, which would have otherwise resulted in a 100% loss.
 Collection agencies subscribe to several services like Skip Tracing, Bankruptcy Screening, etc which you would be reluctant to buy.
 You can never match the cost and efficiency of a collection agency.
-It is recommended to use the Collection Letters service for accounts less than 120 days past due and Collections Calls service for accounts over 120 days past due.
+It is recommended to use the Collection Letters service for accounts less than 120 days past due, and the Collections Calls service for accounts over 120 days past due.